jorgeluissanchez/jorgeluissanchez/README.md

 ## About me

 - 🌱 I'm currently studying Systems Engineering at Universidad del Norte.
-- 🧠 I have knowledge in JavaScript, Java, C#, NodeJS, HTML, CSS, React, and Angular.
+- 🧠 I have knowledge in Nextjs, APEX, Angular, springboot and .net.
 - 💬 Ask me anything about web development, I'll be happy to help!
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/sanbajorge/) or write to my email jorgesanchezbarreneche@outlook.com to talk about job opportunities.